patcable/mastodon-soft/README.md

 # mastodon-soft
-It's the default Mastodon Dark theme, but with a softer textbox both for posting and for alt img captioning.
+It's the default Mastodon Dark theme, but with a softer textbox both for posting and for alt image captioning.

 ## Screenshots
 ![A screen capture of where you'd type your toot to post](img/tootbox.png)
 ![A screen capture of where you'd put alt text in](img/alttxt.png)

 ## Installing
-I'm using `$MASTODON_ROOT` to describe the install dir.
-It might be `/home/mastodon/live` if you followed the initial instructions.
+I'm using `$MASTODON_ROOT` to describe the path to the Mastodon install dir.
+It might be `/home/mastodon/live` if you used the [installing from source](https://docs.joinmastodon.org/admin/install) instructions.

 1. Copy `theme/mastodon-soft/` and `theme/mastodon-soft.scss` to `$MASTODON_ROOT/app/javascript/styles`
 2. Define the style in `$MASTODON_ROOT/config/themes.yml`: